 Customers, without knowing what it means to be omnichannel, expect omnichannel experiences.
 If I ask a question on a web channel, and send a message on WhatsApp regarding the same question, I expect the agent to know what I’m talking about.
 I also expect to be talked in the same tone.

 The key is to make your messaging as consistent as possible to truly deliver a unified, frictionless experience.
-Look for talent that can help unify your messaging for both marketing and for customer communication across all boards.
-But remember that while it is important to unify your messaging, your goal must always be to make sure your content connects with your audience, otherwise, that’s another purchase out the window.
+Look for talent that can help unify your messaging for both omnichannel marketing and for customer communication across all boards.
+But remember that while it is important to unify your messaging, your goal must always be to make sure your content connects with your audience, otherwise, that’s another purchase out of the window.

-The power of a one-view
+The power of one-view

 The role of hyper-personalization